 Those Worries Are A Bitch (Oh snap – the Shame Spiral)

 We each have these raging powers inside of us that try to demand our precious time, energy, and attention.
 That tells us, “If you don’t worry more about that conversation that you just had, the world’s going to end!!”.
 That intense pressure inside of you that says that you must stay awake a while longer and think through all the possible negative outcomes that might happen if you send your kid to camp this year, or if you spend time with your parents over Christmas, or whether that ache in your side is a bowel obstruction.

-Many people with anxiety believe, falsely, that those who aren’t crippled with anxiety cruise through life without this storm thrashing and smashing against the sides of their ribs.
-And that’s the myth that keeps them stuck in a spiral of guilt and shame about feeling anxious.
-About feeling afraid.
-About being worried.
+Many people with anxiety believe, falsely, that people who don’t “have anxiety” are never anxious.
+That’s the myth that keeps them stuck in a spiral of guilt and shame about feeling anxious.
+The guilt and shame about feeling anxious, afraid, and worried.

 They feel that “something must be wrong with me” if I’m spinning in these feelings.
-Because look around me, no one else is obsessing about whether I won’t be able to work next year.
-Or whether that guy I’m interested in will ever call.
+Because look around me, no one else is obsessing about whether I’ll say the wrong thing during my next meeting.
+No one else is spinning out on whether that guy I’m interested in will ever call.

 You see, the real prison isn’t the anxiety.
 The real prison is the shame about anxiety.
 Because when you feel ashamed of it you never allow it to come out in appropriate ways.
+You isolate yourself and never talk about the fears and anxieties.
 So, it sits inside.

 Imagine that you have gas and that you never let yourself fart.
 What would happen?
 Your stomach would get bigger and bigger.
 You’d blow up like a balloon.
 Your stomach would hurt.
 You’d feel like you were going to burst.
 All from holding it in.